20220614_101630

 • Child-Choice Activities – Indoors and out, children are provided a wealth of materials and experiences; from Play-Doh and paint to building with blocks, dramatic play, puzzles, riding tricycles, sand, and water play too.
 At TICDC children practice independence by choosing activities, playing in small groups, and cleaning up after themselves.
 Child choice time allows children the freedom to experiment and move at their own pace and empowers their ability to make choices.

 • Outdoor Play – We benefit from ample outdoor spaces where children can stretch and challenge their growing bodies.
-Running, riding, jumping, dancing, ball play, building, art, and sandbox are available to children daily as they move freely between a variety of activities.
+Running, riding, jumping, dancing, ball play, building, art, and sandboxes are available to children daily as they move freely between a variety of activities.

 • Movement – With help from favorites like Ella Jenkins and a large selection of music from faraway places, children express themselves and expel their energy with teacher lead activities that help develop gross motor abilities, encourage imagination, and provide a social atmosphere of fun.
+Children also participate in dance and yoga.

 • Science – Classrooms have age appropriate science stations where children manipulate magnets, weights, and balances, magnifying glasses and more.
 Simple cooking activities are a fun foundation for scientific experimentation.
 Outside young children learn about their world and discover its physical properties through their senses.
 They explore urban wildlife in our gardens and care for plants in raised boxes.